Tracey Crouch: Parliamentary career

 Ahead of the 2016 referendum on the UK's continued membership of the European Union, Crouch stated that she had yet to decide.
 Subsequently, she chose to keep the way she had voted private "to avoid conflict in her Kent constituency".

+At the snap 2017 general election, Crouch was again re-elected, with an increased vote share of 57% and a decreased majority of 10,458.

 As Minister for Civil Society, which was added to her existing ministerial brief in June 2017, she was, in January 2018, appointed to lead a government-wide group with responsibility for policies connected to loneliness.